Time: 10:30 - 16:30

 What level is the course and do I need any particular skills?

-As with any other craft, basketry demands some manual dexterity.
+As with any other craft, basketry demands some manual dexterity in your hands.

 Beginners will start by learning to make a number of simple baskets using plaiting and twining techniques, with thread-away or trac borders.
 Handles and lids will also be looked at.